janekolszak/idp/README.md

 If you're looking for an example IdP integration with Hydra - it's [here](https://github.com/janekolszak/hydra-idp-go).

+Let me know if you wan't to take part in the development to speed things up.

 ## About
 Writing a general, all purpose Identity Provider is beyond me.
 Instead I want to provide this little playground with different tools that you can use to create your own ideal IdP.

 ## Running the example:
 #### Console 1: